rayalan/binary-adages/content/pages/profile-interview-answers.md

 - Feeling frustrated by how things are going?
 It's harder to read body language through video feeds.
 - Not sure what a coworker meant by a chat?
 Reach out and find out, as it is easy to miscommunicate with the short brief exchanges in chat tools.

-That is, remote work more disconnected than office work, and it takes an active mindset of reaching out -- often far more than it seems like should be necessary.
+That is, remote work is more disconnected than office work, and it takes an active mindset of reaching out -- often far more than it seems like should be necessary.

 A few other traits:

 1. __Candid reflection__.
-The lack of other observes make it harder for others to know what your struggles are, which makes it harder for them to give helpful advice.
-It's easy to be embarrassed that some stupid typo that took several hours to debug, but bringing up those problems is important for one's own growth as well as the team's health.
+The lack of other observers makes it harder for others to know what your struggles are, which makes it harder for them to give helpful advice.
+It's easy to be embarrassed that some stupid typo took several hours to debug, but bringing up those problems is important for one's own growth as well as the team's health.
 Everyone being vulnerable helps provide the sort of training or improved practices that help everyone.
 2. __Internally motivated / hard working__.
 Remote environments make it a lot easier to not put the time into work by cutting corners.
 While coworkers seeing each other in the office may not have been a good measure of who was working hard, the isolation of remote work presents real challenges for people who are not internally motivated at their work.
 3. __Reader/writer__.
 Remote work tends to be more flexible with fewer common meetings.
-As a result, knowledge sharing and common reference points becomes more important.
-While there are a lot of ways of doing this, written material has three big advantages: Fast to consume, highly searchable, and easily referenced.
+As a result, knowledge sharing and common reference points become more important.
+While there are a lot of ways of doing this, written material has three big advantages: fast to consume, highly searchable, and easily referenced.
 Done right, it can also be reasonably quick to create and modify.
 So reading well and writing competently gain importance in a remote office environment.

 ## How do you handle tight deadlines?

-In the near-term, I handle tight deadlines through:
+In the near term, I handle tight deadlines through:

 * __Communication__.
 Keeping everyone -- bosses, teammates, stakeholders, reports -- in the loop as to what's happening and why is essential in tight deadlines.
-As much as possible, don't surprise people with "we're not meeting the deadline", especially not at the last moment.
-Instead, they should be briefed on challenge coming and the plans for working around it as much as is possible.[^briefed]
+As much as possible, don't surprise people with "we're not meeting the deadline," especially not at the last moment.
+Instead, they should be briefed on coming challenges and the plans for working around them as much as is possible.[^briefed]
 * __Triage__.
 What work can be dropped or pushed off?
 Often deadlines are somewhat arbitrary.
 Or perhaps not all the features are needed by the deadline.
 Do the most important work.
 * __Negotiation__.
 Often deadlines or features can be renegotiated.
 Talking with people and finding out where there can be give and take is a way of easing deadlines.
 * __Enlisting help__.
 Who else can be enlisted to help on the work?
 Or is there another way of accomplishing certain tasks?
 For example, if there's a rare edge case that won't be fixed when the software ships, maybe it's easy to write a query that finds impacted customers and then customer service can reach out and let the customer know about the problem.
 It isn't fancy, but it may avoid a lot of hours of upfront engineering before a deadline.
 * __Extra work__.
-Occasionally, it's important to just put in the extra hours to make something happen, or ask the team to put in the work.
-But it's really important to me that such an ask be a rarity and for truly important cause, not just because I messed up and overcommitted the team.
+Occasionally, it's important to just put in the extra hours to make something happen, or to ask the team to put in the work.
+But it's really important to me that such an ask be a rarity and for a truly important cause, not just because I messed up and overcommitted the team.

 [^briefed]: Software development is an unpredictable art, and there is always some moment that goes from "everything is on track" to "hrm, that's concerning" to "this is not fine."
 There's a bit of an art in not over-reacting to minor bumps while not burying major blockades and distinguishing between the scenarios.

-Longer-term, I work hard to avoid tight deadlines through a few techniques:
+Longer term, I work hard to avoid tight deadlines through a few techniques:

 * __Agile-oriented delivery__.
 The best estimate of when the software will be complete is progress to date[^best].
 Regularly showing what the software can do and what remains to be done helps keep expectations grounded.
 I'm also a huge fan of [hill charts](https://basecamp.com/features/hill-charts) to cleanly represent where work is at in a nice visual form.
 * __Defining the value and goals of the project rather than deadlines__.
-Software projects tend run long -- that is, they expand.
+Software projects tend to run long -- that is, they expand.
 And almost no project I've done has contracted[^contract].
 More than one boss has told me that the correct approach to estimation is to take the developer efforts and have the manager multiply them by 2, and then to multiply them by 2 again.
-If a project is worth 16 developer week and the initial plan is for 15 developer weeks, there's almost no chance that project will have a successful ROI -- as soon as it falls behind even a little bit, it ceases to be a successful project.
+If a project is worth 16 developer weeks and the initial plan is for 15 developer weeks, there's almost no chance that project will have a successful ROI -- as soon as it falls behind even a little bit, it ceases to be a successful project.

 [^best]: This is especially true when it comes to features.
 It is still true for non-functional requirements, but often it's harder to tell how well they are being met.
-The current approach to a responsive UI may be fine, but it may hit problems when the applications scales 100x.
-So the responsive UI might be done...or it might not be.
+The current approach to a responsive UI may be fine, but it may hit problems when the application scales 100x.
+So the responsive UI might be done ... or it might not be.

-[^contract]: The few projects I've seen contract have all be ones where a different approach requiring far less effort was identified early on the in the project.
+[^contract]: The few projects I've seen contract have all been ones where a different approach requiring far less effort was identified early on the in the project.
 Basically, the project plan was to do A, but the team soon realized that B would do the same thing except far faster.

 # The kitchen sink